OpenCommit-H/github-readme-developer-health/README.md

 # 4-4.
 Health Calendar

-> This calandar marks the time you worked out every day and expresses it as if the grapes are ripe.
+> This Health Calandar marks the time you worked out every day and expresses it as if the grapes are ripe.
 >
 > It's a timeline that can mark 'one-day one-exercise' well like github's grass.